Immigration and Customs Enforcement arrests 117 immigrants in Southern California

-SAN DIEGO (KGTV) - Immigration and Customs Enforcement officers arrested 115 San Diego and Imperial County residents in a three-day sting targeting federal immigration law violators, officials said Friday.
+Immigration and Customs Enforcement officers arrested 115 San Diego and Imperial County, California residents in a three-day sting targeting federal immigration law violators, officials said Friday.

 Among the group were 50 convicted criminals and seven people who re-entered the United States after being deported.
 All but seven of the arrests took place in San Diego County, according to ICE.